ChukkaDivya/Tkinter/README.md

-# Tkinter
+Tkinter GUI Application

-A simple GUI application built using Python Tkinter for demonstrating basic graphical user interface components and functionality.
+This project is a simple desktop application built using Python's Tkinter library.
+It demonstrates the use of basic GUI components such as buttons, labels, entry fields, and layout management.